-- (a) an authorised person has exercised a power under a local law to seize and impound a structure, thing or goods (an impounded item);16 or - (b) the local government has impounded an item that has been delivered into its custody pursuant to a local law (also an impounded item) and the local law states that this section is to apply. - (2) However, this section does not apply to an impounded item that is an animal.17 - (3) If the impounded item is perishable, it may be immediately disposed of as the chief executive officer directs and the proceeds applied in accordance with subsection (6). - (4) A person may reclaim the impounded item if- - (a) written application is made to the chief executive officer; and - (b) proof is produced to the satisfaction of the chief executive officer that the applicant is the owner of the item; and - (c) the applicant pays the prescribed fee for the impounding of the item. - (5) At the expiry of 1 month since the date of impounding, the impounded item is forfeited to the local government, which may dispose of the item- - (a) if it has no commercial value or has a value that would not cover the costs of sale of the item-as the chief executive officer directs; or - (b) by sale through- - public auction or tender, following an advertisement published on the local government's website or in a public notice at least 14 days before the date of the proposed sale; or - (ii) an agent of the local government; or - (iii) an enterprise owned by the local government; or - (c) if it has been offered for sale under paragraph (b) but has not been sold within a reasonable period-as the chief executive officer directs. - (6) The proceeds of the sale or disposal of the impounded item must be applied- - (a) firstly, towards the costs of the sale or disposal; and
+- (a) an authorised person has exercised a power under a local law to seize and impound a structure, thing or goods (an impounded item); or - (b) the local government has impounded an item that has been delivered into its custody pursuant to a local law (also an impounded item) and the local law states that this section is to apply. - (2) However, this section does not apply to an impounded item that is an animal. - (3) If the impounded item is perishable, it may be immediately disposed of as the chief executive officer directs and the proceeds applied in accordance with subsection (6). - (4) A person may reclaim the impounded item if- - (a) written application is made to the chief executive officer; and - (b) proof is produced to the satisfaction of the chief executive officer that the applicant is the owner of the item; and - (c) the applicant pays the prescribed fee for the impounding of the - (5) At the expiry of 1 month since the date of impounding, the impounded item is forfeited to the local government, which may dispose of the item- - (a) if it has no commercial value or has a value that would not cover the costs of sale of the item-as the chief executive officer directs; or - (b) by sale through- - public auction or tender, following an advertisement published on the local government's website or in a public notice at least 14 days before the date of the proposed sale; or - (ii) an agent of the local government; or - (iii) an enterprise owned by the local government; or - (c) if it has been offered for sale under paragraph (b) but has not been sold within a reasonable period-as the chief executive officer directs. - (6) The proceeds of the sale or disposal of the impounded item must be applied in the way prescribed by the Act, section 38A. - (7) If no person establishes a valid claim to the amount to which the former owner of the impounded item is entitled under subsection (6) within 1 year of the date of the sale or disposal, the amount becomes the property of the local government.

-16 See, for example, section 43 in relation to abandoned goods.
+&lt;sup>16 See, for example, section 43 in relation to abandoned goods.

-17 See Local Law No.2 (Animals) 2011, part 6, in relation to the impounding of animals.
+&lt;sup>17 See Local Law No.2 (Animals) 2011, part 6, in relation to the impounding of animals.
 See the Animal Management (Cats and Dogs) Act 2008 in relation to the seizure of regulated dogs.